ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 # Task 4: Keypad (bonus task)

+> You can return this task either to GitHub or as text submission to Moodle.

 You encounter this locked door with this keypad.
 You know that this lock model can be configured for 4, 5, 6, or 7-digit key codes.
 The lock does not give you any else information during the key code attempt than the success light or fail